Address Setup: Stance, Posture and Alignment

 Flexed knee position - from reference number

 As one bends the knees, one should simultaneously push the hips back so that one creates the appropriate bend at hip level.
 It is important to bend at the hips and not the waist.
 To accomplish that feat, one should have a distinct feeling that one is sticking out one's rear-end (as demonstrated by David Leadbetter in his address posture photo).
-Note that if one bends at the hips, and not the waist, that the lower back becomes straight, and not rounded and stooped.
-When one adopts this straight back posture, one should feel like a diver at the edge of a swimming pool, who is ready to dive head-first into the pool.
-Another visual analogy is the to imagine the athletic position of a football quarterback who is waiting to receive the ball or a professional tennis player waiting to receive a serve.
-What particularly characterises these static sport postures is a straight lower back, slight bend at the hips and knees, and a sense of 'lively' readiness in the legs.
+Note that if one bends at the hips, and not the waist, that the lower back becomes straight, and not rounded and bent/stooped.
+When one adopts this straight lower back posture, one should feel like a competitive Olympic swimmer at the edge of a swimming pool, who is ready to dive head-first into the pool when the starter shoots his starting pistol.
+Another useful visual analogy is to imagine the athletic position of a American football quarterback who is waiting to receive the ball from a huddle, or a professional tennis player waiting to receive a serve.
+What particularly characterises these sport "readiness-postures" is a straight lower back, slight bend at the hips and knees, and a sense of 'lively' readiness in the legs.
 The flexed knees should be perceived to be like 'coiled springs', that can readily allow the torso and hips to swivel and turn with the utmost ease.
+The legs should not be too straight (too hyperextended at knee joint level) and the knees should also not be excessively bent.

 If a golfer has difficulty getting the correct flex at the hips (rather than at the waist), then the following photo may be helpful.